- About Us

 Lizabeth (Beth) Thomson-Gorman, Office Manager

-Beth has been with the ACLU of Arizona since July 2011 and is responsible for managing the daily functions of the ACLU of Arizona office.
-She has worked in the field of non-profit management for over 27 years, both at Valley Leadership as the Business and Program Manager and with the Valley of the Sun YMCA, West Valley and Chris-Town Branches as the Business Manager.
+Beth is responsible for managing the daily functions of the ACLU of Arizona office in addition to providing support to the Board of Directors.
+She has been working in the field of non-profit management for over 30 years.
+Prior to joining the ACLU staff in July 2011, Beth worked for Valley Leadership as the Business/Program Manager and with the Valley of the Sun YMCA, (West Valley and Chris-Town Branches) as Business Manager.
 Beth is an alumna of the University of Minnesota-Duluth where she studied Business Administration.

 Deanna Robinson, Finance Director